Virtual pull-backs: Preliminaries

-\begin{example} (i) Let $G$ be a DM-stack, $E$ a vector bundle on $G$ and $G\to E$ the zero section.
-Let $V$ be an \'{e}tale atlas of $G$ and $E_V$ the pull-back of $E$ to $V$, then we can construct a commutative diagram as above and $C_{G/E}$ is obtained by descent from $C_{V/E_V}\simeq E_V$.
-This shows that $C_{G/E}$ is precisely $E$. \\(ii) Let $F\stackrel{f}\rightarrow G$ be a DM-type morphism and $p:E\to G$ a vector bundle on $G$.
-If $i:G\to E$ is the zero section, then we have a morphism of distinguished triangles corresponding to $f$ and $i$ respectively
+\begin{remark} By the above Lemma we are allowed to identify the normal cone to a morphism with the intrinsic normal cone.
+In particular, the above Lemma shows that Definition \ref{kresch} is independent of the choice of $U$ and $V$ in diagram (\ref{locsepar}).
+Although normal cones are cone stacks, we will use for simplicity the notation $C_{F/G}$ instead of $\mathfrak{C}_{F/G}$. \end{remark} If $X$ is a scheme, $E$ is a vector bundle on $X$ and $i:X\to E$ is the zero section, then $C_{X/E}$ is naturally isomorphic to $E$.
+We prove a series of successive generalizations of this result. \begin{example} Let $G$ be a DM-stack, $E$ a vector bundle on $G$ and $G\to E$ the zero section.
+Then $C_{G/E}$ is canonically isomorphic to $E$. \begin{proof}Let $V$ be an \'{e}tale atlas of $G$ and $E_V$ the pull-back of $E$ to $V$, then we can construct a commutative diagram as above and $C_{G/E}$ is obtained by descent from $C_{V/E_V}\simeq E_V$.
+This shows that $C_{G/E}$ is canonically isomorphic to $E$. \end{proof} \end{example} \begin{example}Let $F\stackrel{f}\rightarrow G$ be a DM-type morphism and $p:E\to G$ a vector bundle on $G$.
+Let $i:G\to E$ be the zero section, and let $g:F\to E$ be $g:=i\circ f$.
+Then $C_{F/E}$ is canonically isomorphic to $C_{F/G}\times_Ff^*E$. \begin{proof}Let us consider the distinguished triangles corresponding to $g$ and $f$ respectively.
+The morphism $i$ induces a morphism $i^*L_E\to L_G$ and therefore we obtain the following morphism of distinguished triangles

 Using $p$ instead of $i$ we obtain in the same way a morphism $L_{F/G}\to L_{F/E}$ and thus we get a morphism $f^*L_{G/E}\oplus L_{F/G}\to L_{F/E}$.
 To show it is an isomorphism it suffices to show the statement locally.
-As we may assume $G$ is an affine scheme, it is easy to see that $i^*L_E=L_G\oplus E$.
-On the other hand, $L_{G/E}=[E\to0]$, where $E$ stays in degree $-1$ and therefore we reduced the problem to showing the triangle
+As we may assume $G$ is an affine scheme, it is easy to see that $i^*L_E=L_G\oplus E^{\vee}$.
+On the other hand, $L_{G/E}=[E^{\vee}\to0]$, where $E^{\vee}$ stays in degree $-1$ and therefore we reduced the problem to showing the triangle